anoduck/fbcrawl/README.md

 Better handling of data:
-* merge comments and posts and use JSON instead of CSV
+* merge comments and posts and use JSON instead of CSV ~~* add postgres pipeline for simple CSV~~
-* add postgresql pipeline for simple CSV
+** Been achieved by other user and is awaiting completion of pull request...
 * add mongodb pipeline for more complex JSON

 Integrate data visualization:
 * display reactions and other features (comments, shares etc.) as timeseries
-* add networkx or graph-tools support to display connections (features as links) between posts and people (nodes)
+* add networks or graph-tools support to display connections (features as links) between posts and people (nodes)
-* inegrate gephi or save out to gephi
+* integrate gephi or save out to gephi

 The script is not very user friendly:
 * create a gui using pyqt